Xianyang/Hika/Doc/report_for_double_down_strategy_github.md

 	For unit10, the total return in long position is around 20.30%, and in short is 9.2%
 - For the 18.65% return in long position

-	The exit price is based on the cash flow, net position and take profit percentage.
-And the return is based on cash flow, net position, exit price and capital.
+	The exit price is based on the total cost, net position and take profit percentage.
+And the return is based on total cost, net position, exit price and capital.
 The formula is as follow

-	`exit price = abs(CF / net position) * (1 + take profit)`
+	`exit price = abs(cost / net position) * (1 + take profit)`

-	`return = 1000 * (CF - net position * exit price) / capital`
+	`return = 1000 * (cost - net position * exit price) / capital`

-	`= abs(CF) * take profit * 1000 / capital = abs(CF) / 100,000`
+	`= abs(cost) * take profit * 1000 / capital = abs(cost) / 100,000`

-	From the formula, if the CF is bigger and we actually take profit, the return will be higher.
+	From the formula, if the cost is bigger and we actually take profit, the return will be higher.

-	On 2016-1-22, the CF is -18,651.0939 and we take profit, so the total return for the past long is `abs(CF) / 100,000 = 18.65%`
+	On 2016-1-22, the cost is -18,651.0939 and we take profit, so the total return for the past long is `abs(cost) / 100,000 = 18.65%`